100% Carbon absorption

 How does carbon absorption work?

-Today, air transport accounts for 3% of global greenhouse gas emissions, and this is rising exponentially.
-Even if green technology continues to advance, over the next ten years it will remain difficult to travel ‘clean’.
-The only concrete option is to absorb CO2 emissions, particularly through tree planting.
-By financing reforestation projects around the world, we contribute to the absorption of carbon dioxide.
+Flights currently account for 3% of global greenhouse gas emissions, but technology is advancing.
+The best potential solution to date is synthetic fuel, a mixture of hydrogen and CO2 which has the benefit of being immediately available without the requirement to modify current aircraft.
+Some companies are now offering their passengers a voluntary contribution to finance the transformation, and Original Travel is in favour of implementing a tax to accelerate the development of the technology.
+In the meantime, the only concrete option is to absorb CO2 emissions, particularly through tree planting.
+By financing reforestation projects around the world, through the Livelihoods Carbon Fund and others, we contribute to the absorption of carbon dioxide.
 Every day, 7,400 trees are planted, or about 2.7 million trees a year.

 What is carbon neutrality?

-Each trip made by our clients and staff has a measurable impact on global warming.
-We can calculate precisely the amount of CO2 emissions related to our clients and team’s travels.
-This makes it possible to know the exact number of trees that need to be planted in order to absorb the CO2 created.
+Each trip made by our clients and members of staff has a measurable impact on global warming.
+Thanks to a precise calculation model certified by ADEME (the French Agency for Ecological Transition), we can precisely determine the amount of CO2 emissions related to these travels.
+It is then possible to calculate the exact number of trees that need to be planted in order to absorb the CO2 created.
+Our ever-increasing participation in independently monitored reforestation projects means we can now absorb all of the CO2 emissions related to our travels.
+Once our carbon contribution has been achieved, our short-term goal is to absorb twice as much CO2 as the emissions we produce, by further investment in reforestation and regenerative agriculture projects.

 This is the carbon footprint of a return economy class flight from London to New York.
 This equates to one and a half times the annual carbon quota that each person should adhere to in order to keep levels of global warming within sustainable levels.
 To absorb the CO2 emissions from this flight, 20 trees should be planted.